 Some system uses transistors to reduce the load on the distributor contact points.
 Other systems use a combination of transistors and magnetic pickup in the distributor.

 Compression ignition engine does not have such an ignition system.
 In a compression ignition engine, only air is compressed in the cylinder.
-And at the end of compression stroke, the fuel is injected which catch fire due to the high temperature and pressure of the compressed air.
+And at the end of the compression stroke, the fuel is injected which catch fire due to the high temperature and pressure of the compressed air.

 The ignition system supplied high voltage surges of current (as high as 30,000 to volts) the spark plug.
 These surges produce the electric sparks at the spark plug gap.
 Spark ignite to set fire to the compressed air-fuel mixture in the combustion chamber.